Abdullah2020/Kadada-X/README.md

 #### 2. Running the Web Application (Flask)

-To start the Flask web application, which provides the user interface for disease detection and recommendations, run the following command from your project's root directory (while your virtual environment is active):
+To start the Flask web application, which provides the user interface for disease detection and recommendations, run the following command from your project's root directory (while your kadadaX conda environment is active):

 ```bash
 python app.py